saphcarter/italian_3200_project/Project_Acceptance_Test.md

 Students submit a self evaluation score.
 (Part of $25)
 - A user can manually enter in an integer value within the range of 1 - 100 (functionality)
 - The scoring system can handle incorrect values (non integer and out of range exceptions) (functionality)
-- The users find the scoring system intuitive and useful for reflection on their pronounciation (Usability)</br>
-Students receive a similarity score.
+- The users find the scoring system intuitive and useful for reflection on their pronounciation (Usability) Students receive a similarity score.
 (Part of $25)
+- The generated score is accurate to the clients specifications (Functionality)
+- The generated score is helpful to the user (Usability)

 ### 1.2 Conditions Of The Testing: